Luxurious Art Deco Living Room Design

 Think jewel tones: deep emerald green, sapphire blue, ruby red, or amethyst purple.
 These are often grounded by sophisticated neutrals like black, cream, or charcoal grey, and then accented with metallics—gold, silver, or chrome.
 A common pairing is black and white with a single vibrant accent color.
 The trick is to use these bold hues in blocks or strong patterns, letting them define zones or focal points.

 Art Deco wasn't just a design style; it was an entire artistic movement.
 Bringing in period-appropriate art pieces can instantly ground your 1920s decor living room in its historical context.
-These aren't just decorations; they're conversation starters, embodying the spirit of the age.
+These aren't just decorations; they're conversation starters, showing the spirit of the age.

 Look for stylized figurative sculptures, often depicting women or animals in dynamic poses, crafted from bronze or chrome.
 Geometric prints, abstract paintings with strong lines, or posters from the era (think travel or fashion) are also perfect.
 Framed mirrors with etched glass designs can also serve as art.
 The key is to choose pieces that echo the clean lines and sophisticated glamour of the furniture and architecture.